 The plan will highlight the current year's accomplishments and strategic vision.
-The State has funding, staffing, and VITL capability for 2024 items that are part of this HIE Strategic Plan.
-The HIE Strategic Plan is aligned with the Office of the National Coordinator for Health Information Technology (ONC) approach for HIEs.
+The State has funding, staffing, and VITL capability for 2025 items that are part of this HIE Strategic Plan.
+The HIE Strategic Plan is aligned with the Assistant Secretary for Technology Policy and Office of the National Coordinator for Health Information Technology (ASTP/ONC) approach for HIEs.
 As such, there are four components that work in concert with each other and contribute collectively to the success of the HIE.
 These four components include: funding, governance, policy, and technology.
+The following section provides updates on progress made (2024) and identifies planned activities (2025) regarding each of these components.